tuyuqi/SimpleFlaskWebSite/README.md

 if __name__ == '__main__':
     app.run()
 ```
-* After the VM instance received the action [POST] from Github Webhook, then run the function `hello_world`.
+* After the VM instance received the action [POST] from Github Webhook, then runs the function `hello_world`.
 * Function `hello_world` calls the *.sh* file to run the actions specified in the file.